Golden beaches, sunny days and beautiful people.

-The most popular attraction of the Gold Coast is its golden surf beaches but it doesn’t stop there!
-As one of Australia’s most popular tourist destinations, the Gold Coast offers something for everyone.
+Without a doubt, the most popular attraction of the Gold Coast are the golden surf beaches but as one of Australia’s most popular tourist destinations, the Gold Coast offers something for everyone.

 Fabulous shopping, exciting theme parks for the thrill-seekers, award-winning restaurants and quality entertainment options as well as many natural attractions.

-The great thing about the Gold Coast is that it offers a range of free and low cost activities.
-Be sure to check out the ‘Events Calendar‘ to make sure you don’t miss anything!
+The Gold Coast offers a range of free and low cost activities so be sure to check out the ‘Events Calendar‘ to make sure you don’t miss anything!

 Let me give you the ‘heads up’ of how to make the most of your visit to the Gold Coast.